manojjahgirdar/ai-agents-interoperability/README.md

 Instructions to setup the Agents Interoperability can be found here: [Instructions to setup](https://medium.com/@manojjahgirdar/list/ai-agents-interoperability-607c343d3b1c)

+## Pre-requirements

+1. I have used Tavily search for the web search tool implementation, create a Tavily API Key here: <https://www.tavily.com/>
+2. I have used Google SERP APIs for the flight search tool implementation, create a SERP API key here:

 ## Setup codebase

 1. Clone the repo.